In This Article

 The Cost of 10 Minutes

 KLM broke up its marriage with Alitalia during the honeymoon.
-The Dutch were relieved, the Italians were flabbergasted.
+The Dutch were relieved, and the Italians were flabbergasted.
 The official version by KLM for breaking up was that Alitalia was not moving fast enough with mutually agreed actions.
 But, as an observer described:

 “The Dutch get nervous 5 minutes to 12, the Italians 5 minutes after 12”.